fxm90/dev-notes/README.md

 ## #36 – Show progress of WKWebView in UIProgressBar
-🤖 In case you need to show the loading progress of a `WKWebView` on a `UIProgressBar`, please have a look at the sample code in the following gist: [WebViewExampleViewController.swift](https://gist.github.com/fxm90/50d6c73d07c4d9755981b9bb4c5ab931)
+🤖 For showing the loading-progress of a `WKWebView` on a `UIProgressBar`, please have a look at the following gist: [WebViewExampleViewController.swift](https://gist.github.com/fxm90/50d6c73d07c4d9755981b9bb4c5ab931)

-In the example, the `UIProgressBar` is attached to the bottom anchor of an `UINavigationBar` (see the method `setupProgressView()` for further layout details).
+In the example code, the `UIProgressBar` is attached to the bottom anchor of an `UINavigationBar` (see method `setupProgressView()` for further layout details).

 ## #35 – Destructure tuples
 🧙‍ Image having a tuple with the following properties: `(firstName: String, lastName: String)`.
-Using Swift we can destructure the tuple into two properties in just one line:
+We can destructure the tuple into two properties in just one line:

 ```swift
 let (firstName, lastName) = accountService.fullName()